lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 ...
 ```

+Alternatively you can run it from within IntelliJ by clicking
+at `com.lightbend.scala.naive.modelserver.ModelServer` (Scala)
+or `com.lightbend.java.naive.modelserver.ModelServer` (java)
+and pick `Run ModelServer`

 Once running, visit http://localhost:8888/state/value for the current state of execution for a given model.

-TODO: is this URL correct?

 ### Kafka Streams Model Server with a Key-Value Store

-The final Kafka Streams example of model serving uses the provided key-value store in Kafka Streams.
+The second Kafka Streams example of model serving uses the provided key-value store in Kafka Streams.
 Two Scala and Java implementations are provided for model serving that provide identical functionality.
 An additional Scala implementation is provided that uses a "fluent" API.

 | | |
 | :- | :- |